seeker89/unikernels/README.md

 # unikernels

 Unikernels promise lightweight, secure, minimalistic image to boot and run.
+They assume being run in a secure hypervisor, so can do away with a lot of complexity of a modern OS.
+There are two main approaches:

-There are two main approaches: 1) clean slate, where a new, minimal unikernel is written in a modern language, and 2) strip-down, where an existing kernel is simplified to match the requirements.
-Bot approaches have their pros and cons.
+1. clean slate, where a new, minimal unikernel is written in a modern language
+2. strip-down, where an existing kernel is simplified to reduce its overhead and remove unnecessary features

 |  | clean slate | strip-down |